 The visual: Your CTA button should be the visual star of your newsletter.
 Try out a bright color that helps it stand out from the rest of your email!

-The context: Your CTA should be concise and should prompt your readers to click it.
+The wording: Your CTA should be concise and should prompt your readers to click it.
 We suggest that you keep it simple but still make sure your audience understands the concept.

-With the AssoConnect email feature, you can easily create a great CTA!
-It will look something like this when you are designing your newsletter:
+With the AssoConnect email feature, you can create a CTA in two-clicks.
+It will look something like this in your newsletter:

 Although nonprofits benefit from a higher opening rate than regular emails, the click-through rate for nonprofits is relatively low at 3%.
-This means on average only 3% of readers are clicking on the CTA in newsletters.
+Having a clear CTA boosts your chances for a better click-through rate and more connections with your community.

 Another tip for increasing the traffic on your CTA is to place multiple buttons in your email that will direct readers to the same link.